+Top quality treatment centers are accredited by The Joint Commission, an independent nonprofit organization that bases accreditation on industry performance standards, demonstrated results, quality, and value.
 State licensing is not the same as accreditation because states vary widely in their licensing requirements.
 Rehab centers also need to be certified to advertise their services on Facebook or Google through LegitScript, a verification and monitoring service for online pharmacies.
 The certification ensures that a rigorous vetting process has taken place and that the center is qualified to advertise their product.

 Licenses and credentials determine whether the individuals who provide drug rehab programming and services meet nationally recognized standards for professional practice.
 If the staff is not licensed or accredited, they likely do not have the training and experience to provide the best care.

 The most respected treatment programs implement evidence-based practices that are proven through science-based research.
-Some examples of these practices include:

 As mentioned above, those who have drug or alcohol addiction often also have mental illnesses such as anxiety, depression, bipolar disorder, or borderline personality disorder.
 To provide the right treatment for the client, an accurate diagnosis is required.
 For those who are given a dual diagnosis, the best treatment will incorporate care for the addiction as well as the co-occurring mental disorder.

 Many factors contribute to addiction, and it is nearly impossible to create a one-size-fits-all addiction treatment.
 Each approach to addiction must be customized, and instead of making one kind of treatment work, top quality centers will individualize the care that they offer.
 That National Institute on Drug Abuse (NIDA) outlines the following principles drug and alcohol rehab programs use to customize treatment for each client.
-They go as follows:

 If you are looking for a treatment center, those that offer services listed above are more likely to help the client achieve abstaining from drugs or alcohol long-term.